Akuli/jou/doc/fs.md

 you shouldn't stop calling `.next()` until you get the `False`.
 Please [create an issue on GitHub](https://github.com/Akuli/jou/issues/new) if you want to stop the iterating early.

+After calling `.next()`, you can use the following fields:
+- `path: byte*` is the path to the file or subdirectory inside the given `dir`.
+    It consists of `dir`, a slash if `dir` does not already end with a slash, and a file or subdirectory name.
+    This is only valid until the following call to `.next()`, so if you want to use the string in `iter.path` after the following call to `.next()`, you need to make a copy of the string.
+    This field is `NULL` if `iter.next()` returned `False`.
+- `name: byte*` is the file or subdirectory name without the rest of the path.
+    This field is `NULL` if `iter.next()` returned `False`.
+    Similarly to `iter.path`, this is only valid until the following call to `.next()` and you may need to make a copy.
+- `error_code: int` is nonzero if `iter.next()` returned `False` due to an error, and zero if no error has occured.
+    This is [a Windows API error number](https://learn.microsoft.com/en-us/windows/win32/debug/system-error-codes--0-499-) on Windows and an [errno value](../stdlib/errno.jou) on other systems.
+- `error_message: byte[512]` is a human-readable error message generated from the error code, or an empty string if no error has occured.

 The iteration order is whatever the operating system and file system happen to produce, and you shouldn't rely on it.